REVIEW: Gaslight's Puss in Boots will engage kids, entertain adults

 The kingdom, led by the queen, played by Lori Coleman, and her princess daughter Marguerite, played by Adrian Betz, know that while the ogre can be fearsome, she’s actually a pretty good tourist attraction.
 They decide to write the ogre a letter to see if they can persuade her to keep her “ogre-ing” to a certain time each day so the kingdom will know when to expect it.

-The ensemble cast members play a variety of characters and include Sisaly Hepner, Mazee Bookout, Jaye Bauman, Lily Loughman, Elisha Ramirez, Jacob Hassler, Anie Ortiz and Sam Young.
+The ensemble cast members — Sisaly Hepner, Mazee Bookout, Jaye Bauman, Lily Loughman, Elisha Ramirez, Jacob Hassler, Anie Ortiz and Sam Young — play a variety of characters.
 The assistant director is Christopher McDaniel.

 The show, including intermission, is about an hour and 30 minutes.
 Performances are March 26-27 and April 2-3.
-Tickets are $5 general seating.
-Call the box office at (580) 234-2307, order online at wwwgaslightthe atre.org or purchase at the door.
+Tickets are $5 general seating and can be obtained at the box office, (580) 234-2307; online at wwwgaslighttheatre.org; or at the door.

 Commented